The Most Beautiful Villages in the World A Journey Beyond Dreams

 What Makes It Different:

-Shirakawa-go isn’t just a pretty postcard-it’s a living peek into old Japan.
+Shirakawa-go isn’t just a pretty postcard’s a living peek into old Japan.
 Its famous Gassho-zukuri houses, shaped like bent hands, have steep thatched roofs made to shed heavy mountain snow.

 What you’ll see only here: